chains-project/bacardi/results/results_baseline_api_diff/o3-mini-2025-01-31/ef3f7be3e2755d4a0f9c23bdcbfe3b97198fb31b/patches/patch1/responses/PGS_CirclePacking.java_response.txt

 	}

 	/**
-	 * Generates a random circle packing of tangential circles with varying radii
+	 * Generates a circle packing of tangential circles with varying radii
 	 * that overlap the given shape.
 The method name references the packing
 	 * algorithm used (Front Chain Packing), rather than any particular
 	 * characteristic of the circle packing.